tjmahr/tristan/README.md

 # Within each species, generate a sequence of z.Petal.Length values
 newdata <- iris %>%
   group_by(Species) %>%
-  # Expand a bit so that the points to bulge out left/right sides of the
+  # Expand the range x value a little bit so that the points do not bulge out
-  # uncertainty ribbon
+  # left/right sides of the uncertainty ribbon in the plot
   data_grid(z.Petal.Length = z.Petal.Length %>%
               seq_range(n = 80, expand = .10)) %>%
   ungroup()